maickrau/ribotin/README.md

 - `nodes.txt`: List of nodes used in this cluster.
 Only in ribotin-verkko and ribotin-hifiasm.
 - `hifi_reads.fa`: HiFi or duplex reads used in this cluster.
-- `graph.gfa`: de Bruijn graph of the reads.
+- `graph.gfa`: de Bruijn graph of the HiFi reads.
 - `paths.gaf`: Paths of the hifi reads in `graph.gfa`.
 - `processed-graph.gfa`: Processed version of `graph.gfa` where tips are removed and bordering DJ/PJ sequences are represented by single nodes.
 - `consensus.fa`: Consensus sequence.
 - `consensus_path.gaf`: Path of `consensus.fa` in `processed-graph.gfa`.
 - `consensus-annotation.gff3`: Annotations lifted over from a previous reference.
-Only if using parameters `--annotation-reference-fasta` and `--annotation-gff3`
+Only if using parameters `--annotation-reference-fasta` and `--annotation-gff3`.

 The following files are created when ultralong ONT reads are included: